Hi, I appreciate you taking the time to read this.

 I like to constantly expand my equine knowledge.
 The horse industry is always changing and offering new info and products to improve the well being of the equine.
 I attend clinics and expos and always make the effort to learn from every day experiences.
 I also enjoy making our farm an inviting, safe and quiet place for you and your horse to be at.
 Hosting an environment that makes our boarders feel at "home" with their horse.

 My husband Dan and I provide very attentive and compassionate care to our horses and would do the same for any others.
 We enjoy opening our barn to our boarders, and providing quality care to their beloved equines.
-The farm is filled with beautiful horses and friendly horse enthusiasts.
 Dan is a true country boy and quite a natural horseman; patient, gentle and kind.
 He has a quiet gentle way of handling a horse that is comforting to the animal.
-He began riding and caring for horses several years ago and took to it naturally.
+He began riding and caring for horses many years ago and took to it naturally.
 We discovered we shared a common passion.

-We have 2 geldings: Middy & Tucker and 2 mares: Molly and Cadence.
+We have 2 geldings: Jasper & Tucker and 2 mares: Molly and Cadence.
 We enjoy taking them trail riding, local competitions, and camping.

-Together Dan and I have a beautiful little girl, and a toddler boy, and an extended blended family of 2 older boys, their wives, and grandchildren.
+Together Dan and I have a beautiful daughter, and a hard working son, and an extended blended family of 2 older boys, their wives, and grandchildren.
 We are very blessed!